Aur0nd/CloudFormation/README.md

 # CloudFormation

+          EXPLAIN:
+  These scripts were created by me for automating various IT - AWS tasks, feel free to commit changes

+OPTIONAL: 1. mv {ScriptName}.sh /usr/bin/createuser && chmod +x /usr/bin/createuser
 Deploy high. availability httpd
  ""     Create AppLoadBalancer with a public IP(Hostname) Healthcheck :80
     Create ASG which deployes 4x t3 in the private subnet